open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 {{% /alert %}}

-Till now, the skeloton of the receiver has been fully implemented.
+Till now, the skeleton of the receiver has been fully implemented.

 ## Updating the Collector's initialization process with the receiver